blockai-unofficial/openpublish-state-engine/README.md

 ## how it works

-it scans through every single block using the bitcoin json-rpc
+it scans through every single block using the bitcoin json-rpc or some other method

-it processes each block and each transaction in order
+it processes each block and each transaction in order and returns an ordered list of openpublish operations

+once it has an ordered list of openpublish operations, it processes them one-by-one.

-### processTransaction
+### processOperation

-when it finds a register operation
+when it finds a ```register``` operation

 ```sql
 BEGIN